Develop your professional skills further with Warwick

 This MA course allows you to specialise in a topic within education, and become an expert in a particular area of your choice.
 Whether you're currently in practice or have work within a related sector, our MA can help with your Continued Professional Development.

-If you want to specialise in an area of education and improve your effectiveness in the classroom, this course is for you.
+Do you want to specialise in an area of education and improve your effectiveness in the classroom?

 We welcome full-time practitioners, but you don't have to currently be in practice.
 Maybe you've moved away from teaching to work in other sectors like social care?
 Perhaps you've had a career break with young children?